ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-0.md

 ???
 Welcome to our OSS Workshop for Consul.

 Before we get started lets address a couple house keeping issues.

-As Alli said...

-Mute your mic during the presentation
+* Mute your mic during the presentation
-We will go into smaller breakout rooms and encourage you to use your video & audio here
+* We will go into smaller breakout rooms and encourage you to use your video & audio here

-Please Post Questions in Chat and our HC Engineers will be available to help.
+* Please Post Questions in Chat and our HC Engineers will be available to help.
-I'll be reviewing these between sessions as well.
+  * I'll be reviewing these between sessions as well.

-This content is suitable for a 3-4 hour workshop.
+* This is a 3 hour workshop.

 ---
 name: Link-to-Slide-Deck